 Any student with study halls is welcome to volunteer to help in the library.
 They are trained on proper library procedures and basic office skills.
 Some of the students are hired at the public library because of the experience the gain volunteering at the high school.

-Membership in the Wapakoneta High School Band is open to all students.
-Students signing up for the band will participate in both marching and concert bands.
 Practice for the marching band will begin in late July.
-All band members will perform at home and away football games.
-At the end of marching season, the band members are formed into the concert bands.
-The concert bands will perform at a variety of concerts and competitions throughout the winter and spring.
+Band members will perform at home and away football games.
+At the end of the season, the band members are formed into the concert bands.

 The Art Club offers membership to all students interested in art.
 Special activities, projects, and guest artists showing their work will be some of the featured events for the Art Club.
 Members are also responsible for helping to create and develop various spirit signs for many of our extra-curricular activities.